 East of Utrecht, we passed a noticeable construction.
 It appeared to be a power heat plant at the Utrecht Science Park.

 Fort Voordorp (also named Fort op de Voordorpse Dijk) was built in 1867-1871.
 In 1914-1918 and 1939-1940 it was mobilized and in 1940 group shelters were built on it.

 Power Heat Plant

+The estate Zonnestraal is a former sanatorium in Hilversum, just north of Hilversum airfield.
+Zonnestraal was built as a tuberculosis sanatorium in the 1920s and 1930s.
 The building features the classic design of the sanatorium, which focuses on as much open space and fresh air as possible.

 After rounding Zonnestraal, we landed on runway 18 of Hilversum airfield, ending the sight-seeing trip.